ubuntu/ubuntu-project-docs/docs/reference/exception-autopkgtest-Updates.rst

    [Impact]

-   This release contains both bug-fixes and new features and we would like to make sure all of our developers have access to these improvements.
+   This release contains both bug fixes and new features and we would like to make sure all of our developers have access to these improvements.
    The notable ones are:

    *** <TODO: Create list with LP: # included>